 One of the short stories by Saki, published in 1911, called The Way to the Dairy, is all about the effects of gambling on a family, and the gambling medium the bad boy in the story chose was Petits-Chevaux.
 The family followed the gambler to the quiet French resort of Pourville, and to the casino mthat was attached to the hotel.
 The family entered the casino where the game of Petits-Chevaux was in progress.
 The old aunt, who was following her gambling nephew, ended up also putting money on the little horses.
 She watched the little horses going round and round, and was thrilled when number eight, the number she had bet on, actually did win.
 The old aunt, to the consternation of her family, also became a Petits-Chevaux addict, and could not be prised away from the tables.

 Description of Petits-Chevaux

 A very similar game is Parcheesi, an American adaptation of the Indian cross and circle board game, which was created in India as early as AD 500, and was played originally on large outdoor boards.
 This game and its variants are known worldwide.
-Spain also has a version of the game called Parchis, and Parques is the variant played in top British Colombia online casino.
+Spain also has a version of the game called Parchis, and Parques is the variant played in top casinos.
 A similar game is available in the United Kingdom under the name of ludo.
 This game is not played by moving horses like Petits-chevaux, but is played with two dice and four pawns per player, although the board with a track round the outside and four home paths does resemble the Petits-chevaux board.

 Petits-Chevaux has been played in many small casinos in France since the early nineteenth century.